hnryjms/Builder/README.md

 supported by the `xcodebuild` export functionality (app, ipa, pkg). **Builder** can take in both *xcworkspace* and *xcodeproj* locations, and requires a single scheme.

+This script also automatically checks for [Cocoapods](https://cocoapods.org) and will ensure that Cocoapods dependencies are installed before building, testing or archiving.

 ```ruby
 # initializer
 #